Dogecoin (DOGE) price prediction for 2023-2030

 Among its pros, Dogecoin is a much better means of payment than, for example, Bitcoin, even though Bitcoin's main purpose is to be a payment method.
 Dogecoin is also a great way to make payments online.
 Other advantages that set Dogecoin apart from other cryptocurrencies include the following:

 - Dogecoin perfectly fits investors who don't have enough capital to invest in more expensive cryptocurrencies.
-It allows newcomers to get to know the cryptocurrency market and gain necessary experience.
+It allows newcomers to get to know the cryptocurrency market and gain the necessary experience.

 - Dogecoin allows fast, cheap transactions.